Mewzyk/stephen_AI/README.md

 # UCSC AI Sandbox
 General purpose project whose purpose is to practice the implementation of knowldage gained while studying Computer Science at UCSC.
 Initial work has been done to implement a framework for generating graphs.
-Future work will involve implemented graph search AI alrogithms and visualizting these algorithms using D3.js
+Future work will involve implementing graph search AI alrogithms and visualizting these algorithms using D3.js

 ## Getting Started